skylar-kim/ros/README.md

 Paste the ip address into the .bashrc file in the following format: `export ROS_HOSTNAME= ip address`, `export ROS_IP = ip address`.
 However, the ROS_MASTER_URI will be different.

 The IP address listed after ROS_MASTER_URI in the .bashrc file will be the ip address found on the Robot Machine.
-In the .bashrc file, it will look like the following: `export ROS_MASTER_URI = ip address of robot machine` except replace the words "ip address of robot machine" with the actual ip address.
+In the .bashrc file, it will look like the following: `export ROS_MASTER_URI = http://ip address of robot machine` except replace the words "ip address of robot machine" with the actual ip address.

 #### Communicating between User Workstation and Robot Machine
 1. Run `$ roscore` on the Robot Machine